 Long-Form Diagnostic Testing

 Long-form diagnostic testing is also called PCR testing, or Polymerase Chain Reaction testing.
 This test has become the preferred avenue for most health practitioners, as it offers the most reliable results.
-We now offer the Rapid RT-PCR test which produces results within an hour!
-This test will determine whether you are ill at the time of the test, though it can also detect remaining vestiges of the virus after an infection has concluded.
+We offer the RT-PCR test which determines whether you are ill at the time of the test, though it can also detect remaining vestiges of the virus after an infection has concluded.

 Antibody testing is conducted to determine an individual’s immunity to the virus causing COVID-19.
 Antibody testing is most often used not to identify an active infection, but to identify the presence of a previous infection with the virus.